archey347/go-ping-api/README.md

-## goping-api
+## goping

-`goping-api` is a basic http api that serves pong when you request `/GET`.
+`goping` is a basic http api that serves pong when you request `/GET`.
 This project serves no specific purpose, other than as a learning exercise for myself on how to structure go projects.

 Uses zap logging, viper config management, and chi.